Japanese Knotweed in Stoke-on-Trent

 Your Next Step

-Confirming whether an assessment is required
+Confirming whether a formal assessment is required

 We establish whether a formal Japanese knotweed assessment is actually needed, based on your specific situation rather than assumptions.